Timothy Mowl

-Professor Timothy Mowl FSA (born 1951) is an architectural and landscape historian.
-He is Emeritus Professor of History of Architecture and Designed Landscapes at the University of Bristol.
+Timothy Mowl FSA (born 1951) is an architectural and landscape historian.
+He is Emeritus Professor of History of Architecture and Designed Landscapes at the University of Bristol, and Honorary Professor at the Royal Agricultural University, Cirencester.
 He is also Director of AHC Consultants.
 He was awarded the Hawksmoor Medal of the Society of Architectural Historians of Great Britain in 1987, was elected a Fellow of the Society of Antiquaries of London in 1993, and served as a member of Council of the Garden History Society between 2002 and 2007.
+He is currently President of the Avon & Gloucestershire Gardens Trust.